What Is a Grant Application?

-Last but not the least, when you submit your grant application, provide a cover letter stipulating the program announcement, the study section being requested and the specific type of expertise needed to review your project application.
+Last but not the least, when you submit your grant application, provide a cover letter stipulating the program announcement, the study section is requested, and the specific type of expertise needed to review your project application.

 Your Pioneer Application is Ready

-That’s it to your grant application.
+That’s it for your grant application.
 It is now ready.
-All you now have to do is to think like a reviewer and follow the tips given in this article, and you are good to go for an impressive grant application with high chances of acceptance.
+All you now have to do is to think like a reviewer and follow the tips given in this article, and you are good to go for an impressive grant application with high chance of acceptance.